telerik/maui-docs/knowledge-base/rad-scheduler-disable-dates-outside-current-month.md

 This article demonstrates how to prevent the creation of appointments for dates outside the current month.

 This KB article also answers the following questions:
-- How can I disable past and future dates in RadScheduler?
+- How can I disable past and future dates in Scheduler for .NET MAUI?
 - Is it possible to limit appointment creation to the current month in RadScheduler?
 - How do I prevent users from adding appointments to dates not in the current month in RadScheduler?